Southwest delays return of its Boeing 737 MAX jets to February

 "With the timing of the MAX's return-to-service still uncertain, we are extending the MAX-related flight schedule adjustments through Feb.
 8, 2020," Southwest said in an update on its website here "The revision will proactively remove roughly 175 weekday flights from our schedule out of our total peak-day schedule of more than 4,000 daily flights."

+On Wednesday, Air Canada AC.T said it had removed its 24 737 MAX planes from flight schedules until Feb.
+14.

+Boeing said Thursday it had no change in its aim to “return to service in the fourth quarter.”
+But the plane maker will not hold a certification test flight for the U.S. Federal Aviation Administration (FAA) until early November.
+If that test flight results in U.S. certification, then European regulators will weigh in, and pilots at airlines must be trained to use the improved system.

-Earlier this week, Southwest’s pilots union forecast that the grounded Boeing 737 MAX (BA.N) airplane would return to the skies around February, weeks later than Boeing and airlines have projected.
+This week, Southwest’s pilots union forecast that the grounded jet would return to the skies around February, weeks later than Boeing has projected.
+No major North American airlines have scheduled commercial flights of the 737 MAX in the fourth quarter.

 Southwest is the largest operator of the MAX with 34 jetliners in its fleet.
 The aircraft was grounded worldwide following a Lion Air crash in Indonesia on Oct.
 29, 2018, and an Ethiopian Airlines crash on March 10 that together killed 346 people.